 When the Manual Mode is actually useful!

 Manual mode in most cases just serves the purpose of providing camera users, a morale boost.
-Like I had mentioned earlier, users end up doing manual work instead of letting camera do it.
+Like I had mentioned earlier, users end up doing manual work instead of letting the camera do it.

 Scenario 1 – HDR – Sometimes for creating HDRs, the exposure bracketing provided in the camera does not have the required range.
 In the manual mode, the exposure can be varied as much as required.
 Just remember to switch off the Auto-ISO.
 (HDR Photography)

 Scenario 2 – Long Exposures – When really long exposures are required, which happen to fall outside of the available shutter speed range, manual mode is required.
-(Unfortunately some cameras provide the bulb/timed modes on the camera mode dial, which can be quite confusing).
+(Unfortunately, some cameras provide the bulb/timed modes on the camera mode dial, which can be quite confusing).
 For such exposures set the exposure to manual mode.
 Use the aperture and shutter speed that you desire and then add ND filters if required.
 (Mountain Stream & Long Exposures)

 Scenario 3 – Using a Flash – When using a with TTL settings (Flash Modes), setting the camera mode to manual mode is ideal.
 Set the aperture and shutter speed as required by the composition and let the camera control the flash by metering the actual light falling on the subject.
 The only thing to take care of is the flash-sync speed in older cameras/flashes.
 Just keep the shutter speed at or below the flash sync speed in such cameras.

 Aperture value while using the flash acts as it always does – for setting the depth of field and light that reaches the camera sensor/film.
 When the flash is set to auto (TTL for example) then the camera calculates the time duration of flash fire (which in turn determines the total light provided by flash).
-In manual flashes which are not controlled by the meter, the aperture determines the amount of light and thereby exposure.
+In manual flashes that are not controlled by the meter, the aperture determines the amount of light and thereby exposure.
 This is an old method and no longer used.
 If you are interested – look up Guide Numbers for Flashes!

 During multiple photographs at a quick stretch, whenever the shutter release is pressed, the camera may change the shutter speed or aperture in other modes.
 Sometimes this is not required and this is another scenario where using manual mode helps.

 During bird and other wildlife photography, the long lenses demand a minimum shutter speed so as to be used hand-held without any hand-shake.
-Sometimes the photographer requires an specified aperture too so as to get a desired depth of field.
+Sometimes the photographer requires a specified aperture too so as to get a desired depth of field.
 This is another place where Manual Mode is useful.

 (This photograph of the cake slices was captured on manual mode with a pair of speedlights.
 More about it here – Food Photography)

 The manual focusing – now that is something entirely different.
-The bliss of turning the well dampened focusing ring, when the image snaps into focus, is something that is pure bliss to me.
+The bliss of turning the well-dampened focusing ring, when the image snaps into focus, is something that is pure bliss to me.
 (My favorite things!)